How To Find Out If A Number Is Prime

 If n passes the test for multiple randomly chosen bases a, it is highly likely that n is prime.
 The probability of a composite number passing the Miller-Rabin test for a single base is low, and it decreases exponentially with the number of bases tested.

 The Miller-Rabin test is a probabilistic test, meaning it doesn't guarantee 100% accuracy.
-However, by repeating the test with different random bases, the probability of error can be made arbitrarily small, making it a practical and reliable method for primality testing, especially for large numbers.
+Even so, by repeating the test with different random bases, the probability of error can be made arbitrarily small, making it a practical and reliable method for primality testing, especially for large numbers.

 Trends and Latest Developments